Welcome to my blog. This page is intended to give you a crash course on me and answer any common questions.

 I was the cofounder and CEO of testRTC, a self service SaaS company focused on testing, monitoring and support for WebRTC applications.
 In 2021, we sold the company to Spearline.

-These days I am working part time at Amdocs, dealing with innovation in the carrier space.
-The rest of the time?
-I consult.
-Independently.
-On anything related to VoIP, but it mainly focuses on WebRTC and its potential for disruption.
+These days I am working as a consultant, analyst and entrepreneur on anything related to VoIP, but it mainly focuses on CPaaS, WebRTC and their potential for disruption.

 I have an MSc in Computer Science and an MBA degree with a focus in Entrepreneurship and Strategy.
-You can include in my resume a few patents and being the chairman of different activity groups in the IMTC – an organization focused on interoperability of multimedia standards.
+Included in my resume are a few patents and being the chairman of different activity groups in the IMTC – an organization focused on interoperability of multimedia standards.